SujalChoudhari/CodaWiki/Comments.md

 4. **Avoid Redundancy:** Comment only when necessary.
 Code should be self-explanatory whenever possible.

-**Conclusion:**
+## Conclusion:

-Comments in JavaScript play a crucial role in improving code quality, collaboration among developers, and overall maintainability.
+Comments in Coda play a crucial role in improving code quality, collaboration among developers, and overall maintainability.
 By using appropriate comments, you can enhance the understanding of your code and make it easier for others to contribute to and maintain the project.
 Remember to use comments judiciously and follow best practices to ensure your code remains clear and understandable.